 Resources for Students

-If you are a student interested in COVID-19 testing, additional information on testing sites can be found here.
-We ask that you self-quarantine until results are received and not return to campus until your status is known.
+If you are a student interested in COVID-19 testing, testing is available on campus here.
+Information on off campus testing sites can be found here.
+If you have COVID symptoms or have been exposed to someone who has tested positive, you should self-quarantine until you receive your results, and should not return to campus.

 If you are sick due to a non-COVID-19 related illness, please do not come to campus until your illness has resolved for more than 24 hours without the use of medication, and/or you have been cleared by a medical professional.
 You may be asked to provide a note of clearance, but no medical diagnosis needs to be disclosed.

-- The SCAA is open for tutoring via Zoom to help students adjust to an online learning environment.
+- The SCAA is open for tutoring via Zoom.
 Students can get tutoring in math, statistics, science and writing.
-Email firstname.lastname@example.org for an appointment, book online in Bay Advisor, or meet SCAA online for drop-in tutoring.
-Their hours are Monday through Thursday 10 a.m.-2 p.m.
+Email firstname.lastname@example.org for an appointment or book online.

 - Tips for working, studying online from Neuroscientist and Cal State East Bay Associate Professor Pradeep Ramanathan.